jtekt/auto-cicd/README.md

 - Package managers: npm, yarn, pnpm, pip
 - Languages: JavaScript/TypeScript and Python

-The dashboard suggests Dockerfile templates for these; users can edit as needed.
+The dashboard picks a Dockerfile template based on the detected framework; the generated file is shown read-only for review before commit (see [Two Configuration Surfaces](#two-configuration-surfaces)) — end users tune build/install command, output file and port instead of the template content itself.

 ---